SimpleITK/SimpleITK/docs/source/registrationOverview.rst

 images are treated similarly.
 As a consequence the ImageRegistrationMethod has methods for setting **three transformations**:

-1. SetInitialTransform :math:`T_o` - composed with the moving initial transform, maps points from the virtual image domain to the moving image domain, modified during optimization.
+1. SetInitialTransform :math:`T_opt` - composed with the moving initial transform, maps points from the virtual image domain to the moving image domain, modified during optimization.